RamikaDeSilva/LinguaAI/README.md

-# Interest-Tuned Spanish Anki Deck
+# Interest-Tuned Language Learning Application

 Generate personalized Spanish vocabulary decks for Anki based on your interests.